Cayman Islands introduces regulatory regime for virtual asset service providers

 What are virtual assets?

-The Virtual Asset (Service Providers) Law, 2020 (the VASP Law) implements the FATF definition of a virtual asset: “a digital representation of value that can be digitally traded or transferred and can be used for payment or investment purposes but does not include a digital representation of fiat currencies”.
+The Virtual Asset (Service Providers) Act, 2020 (the VASPAct) implements the FATF definition of a virtual asset: “a digital representation of value that can be digitally traded or transferred and can be used for payment or investment purposes but does not include a digital representation of fiat currencies”.

 This definition is broad and focuses on transferability and exchangeability.
-According to the FATF: “the definition intends to capture specific financial activities and functions (ie, transfer, exchange, safekeeping and administration, issuance, etc.) and assets that are fungible—whether virtual-to-virtual or virtual-to-fiat”.
+According to the FATF, the definitions of virtual asset and VASP are intended “to capture specific financial activities and functions (ie, transfer, exchange, safekeeping and administration, issuance, etc) and assets that are fungible—whether virtual-to-virtual or virtual-to-fiat”.

 The term ”digital representations of fiat currencies”, subject to any further guidance from the Cayman Islands Monetary Authority (CIMA), is likely only intended cover central bank digital currencies.
 In our view, the Tether token, for example, is a virtual asset because it is backed by redeemable US dollar reserves held by the Tether company, rather than being a digital representation of the US dollar itself.